dabstractor/mdsel-mcp/README.md

 * Files only → returns index (document structure with available selectors)
 * Selector + files → returns selected content
+* Search query + files → fuzzy search when input doesn't look like a selector

 ### Index Mode (files only)